petaflot/GWiz/README.md

 ## gp

 This repository also include a command-line utility `gp` to pipe gcode from files or stdin to a machine ; unlike most similar utilities that can be found at the time of this writing, `gp` doesn't use the naive approach of *"I send a command and wait for an answer before sending the next command"* but instead uses threading for async read/writes.
-Unlike most similar utilies available, `gp` actually works.
+Still, `gp` doesn't actually work yet (it is likely to just stop the print anytime) so don't use it for production.

 ### TODO